shrpnsld/send-a-message/README.md

 # Usage

-Thread should be started using `sam::receivable_thread` function.
-It is similar to `std::thread` constructor.
+To enable thread for message receving, it should be started using `sam::receivable_thread` function.
+It's interface is similar to `std::thread` constructor.

 `sam::receive` function runs message receiving loop.
 As handlers it accepts any [Callables](http://en.cppreference.com/w/cpp/concept/Callable) that return `void` or any of the following `sam::ctlcode_t` values:
 * `sam::CONTINUE` - continue running message receiving loop (same as `void` function)
 * `sam::STOP` - stop running message receiving loop

-`sam::receive_for` accepts also a timeout parameter.
+`sam::receive_for` function also accepts a timeout parameter.

 To send a message the member-function `sam::mailbox::send` should be called on an instance of a `sam::mailbox`.